Going camping with Tua, Trevor and the nation's top QBs

 "You play the game of football to have fun and form relationships like this, so when you get to go out and hang out with all these guys from around the country and have fun, it's what it's all about."

 For players who have to be dialed in for the better part of the year, camps like Clarkson's afford some of the most scrutinized players a chance to finally breathe.
-For about 72 hours, depth charts, playbooks and weight rooms are unimportant, and the most straining they'll do is throwing during a long toss competition or plodding through sand near the Santa Monica Pier.
+For about 72 hours, depth charts, playbooks and weight rooms are unimportant, and the most straining they'll do is throwing during a long-toss competition or plodding through sand near the Santa Monica Pier.

 "It's just us being able to enjoy each other and have a little vacation," Tagovailoa said.
 "Outside of just [being] football players, but more so getting to know each other on a personal level."